Renahud/devoxx-2022/content/notes/Microfronted with multiple frameworks.md

 Microfrontend: applying the same reasonning that brought microservices to the frontend.
 That way, a team can have the responsibility of a domain on the whole stack.

+WebPack can bundle multiple modules together, each module can be a separate component.